nasa/oceandata-notebooks/CONTRIBUTING.md

 The `uv.lock` file gives a versioned list of all packages needed to run the tutorials;
 it includes packages listed in `pyproject.toml` along with all their dependencies.
-The `uv` tool will install thesee packages in an isolated [Python virtual environment][venv], which is used during the website build to ensure completeness.
+The `uv` tool will install these packages in an isolated [Python virtual environment][venv], which is used during the website build to ensure completeness.
-If `uv` is not already installed, install it by exectuing the cell below or by some other documented [installation method][uv].
+Execute the cell below to check if `uv` is already installed and, if not, install it with the recommended [installation method][uv].

-> [!Important]
+> [!IMPORTANT]
 > This guide is an executable MyST Markdown file: use right-click > "Open With" > "Notebook" to open, and select the `bash` kernel to run code cells on JupyterLab.

 [uv]: https://docs.astral.sh/uv/getting-started/installation